michaelWlodarczak/michaelWlodarczak/README.md

-- 👋 Hi, I’m @michaelWlodarczak, Navigational officer with Chief Officer License and strong experience in maritime and offshore industry.
+- 👋 Hi, I’m @michaelWlodarczak, I am an experienced navigational officer with Chief Officer License and strong experience in maritime and offshore industry.
+I graduated from Gdynia Maritime University with Master Engineer of Navigation diploma.

-  I'm ready to rearrange my career path and start new adventure in IT field.
-I enrolled myself into Java course in Software Development Academy.
-I have basic knowledge about SCRUM and mySQL.
+In the meantime, I enrolled myself into Java development course in Software Development Academy - Java from scratch.
+Technologies I’m using:
+*Java
+*SQL
+*JDBC / Hibernate
+*Maven
+*HTML, CSS, basic JavaScript
+*Spring / Spring Boot
+I have knowledge about
+version control system (Git) and SCRUM methodology.
 - You can reach me: michael.wlodarczak@gmail.com

 <!---